tarikcosovic/GitHero/Commands.md

 git commit -m "Enter Message" : Allows adding the commit message or description git commit -add : Adds a modified file to the stagging area and automatically commits it

+git rm file.format - removes the file immediately from the directory,
+					but is still in stagging (confirm via commit)

 rm : remove a file
 rm filename : specify a file to be removed rm -f : forcefully remove a file